nplrkn/qcore/docs/srsRAN-testing/README.md

 # srsRAN demo

-In this demo, we are going to ping a public IPv4 address from a simulated UE, running through the srsRAN DU, and QCore.
-Below is a complete walkthrough.
+In this demo, we are going to ping a public IPv4 address from a simulated UE, running through the srsRAN DU, and QCore, on a single machine.
+QCore in is F1 mode, meaning that it acting as an all-in-one gNB CU and 5G Core.

 Thank you to the team at srsRAN for their project!